noahnkr/portfolio-site/public/posts/machine-learning-overview.md

 ## Reinforcement Learning

-In **reinforcement learning**, an agent learns by recieving rewards or penalties for its actions.
-The agent makes decisions based on its environment and updates it's decision making policies based on the result of its actions.
+In **reinforcement learning**, an agent learns by receiving rewards or penalties for its actions.
+The agent makes decisions based on its environment and updates its decision-making policies based on the result of its actions.
 This is an iterative process and the agent learns through trial and error.

 # How Does the Model "Learn"?